1-230th Assault Helicopter Battalion conducts flyover

-Soldiers assigned to the Tennessee Army National Guard's 1-230th Assault Helicopter Battalion perform a flyover before the Nashville Soccer Club game in Nashville, Tenn., May 31, 2025.
-The Tennessee National Guard was recognized multiple times throughout the event.
-(U.S. Army National Guard video by Sgt.
+U.S. Army Soldiers assigned to the Tennessee Army National Guard’s 1-230th Assault Helicopter Battalion perform a flyover before the Nashville Soccer Club game in Nashville, Tenn., May 31, 2025.
+One Soldier brought a small piece of home into the air as a reminder of who she serves for.
+(U.S. Army National Guard photo by Sgt.
 Kalina Hyche)

 |Date Taken: